How to Perform Effective Net Promoter Score Analysis

 How to perform effective NPS analysis

-The following article is part of The Ultimate Guide to Net Promoter Score.
+The following article is Chapter 3 in the Ultimate Guide to Net Promoter Score.
 The Net Promoter Score (NPS), is the world’s leading metric for measuring customer loyalty and happiness.
 In this article, we give some tips on performing Net Promoter Score analysis.

 Net Promoter Score: Verbatim Analysis